afane/afane/README.md

 decrease in BLL, significant neighborhood-level disparities persist, highlighting the need for more targeted public health efforts.

-We grouped neighborhoods into five categories according to their risk levels using clustering methods, and then applied optimization techniques to develop a more effective strategy for distributing testing resources to high-risk areas.
+I grouped neighborhoods into five categories according to their risk levels using clustering methods, and then applied optimization techniques to develop a more effective strategy for distributing testing resources to high-risk areas.
 This approach enhanced the detection of elevated blood lead levels by 14.3%, leading to the potential identification of over 410 additional cases.